jeffpc/nx01/docs/fs-protocol.md

 Given a directory (handle) and a path component (string), do a lookup of the path component in the directory.

+The directory handle's vector clock handling is identical to that of the STAT RPC.

 Inputs
 ------
 * directory/parent obj handle